in

 • Clare Snow Day

 Gray – Going for a monochromatic color palette?
-If you don’t want to stray away from the color gray and would instead prefer to play on the different shades and tones available, check out these wonderful gray paint colors to help you with it.
+If you don’t want to stray away from gray and prefer to play with the different shades and tones available, check out these wonderful paint colors to help you with it.

 • Sherwin-Williams Agreeable Gray (SW 7029)